Familial Hypercholesterolaemia cascade testing services

 The patient is then referred to the clinic’s FH Specialist Nurse, who arranges a genetic test alongside blood cholesterol (LDL-C) concentration measurement.
 If the patient tests gene positive for FH, they are referred for family cascade testing, where immediate relatives are invited for testing and treatment.

 If any of them test positive, then their immediate family are also invited for testing.
-And so the fight goes on.

 Saving lives, saving money